Hreflang Tags and Redirects: What You Need to Know

 Check redirects during hreflang audits

 When auditing your hreflang implementation, crawl all URLs in your cluster and verify every one returns 200.
 Any redirect in the chain is a potential signal loss.
+See our hreflang checker tools comparison for tools that can help.

 The Audit Checklist